 Prior to the inspection a range of information relevant to the service was reviewed.
-This included the following records: the previous inspection report and returned QIP.
+This included the following records: notifications of accidents and incidents submitted to RQIA since the previous care inspection, the previous inspection report and the returned QIP.

-During the inspection the inspector met with two residents, one staff, and the registered manager.
+During the inspection the inspector met with 13 residents, three care staff, the deputy manager and the registered manager.

 A total of 15 questionnaires were provided for distribution to residents, their representatives and staff for completion and return to RQIA.
-No questionnaires were returned within the requested timescale.
+Five questionnaires were returned within the requested timescale.